syne-tune/syne-tune/docs/benchmarks.md

-# SagemakerTune: Using and Extending Benchmarks
+# Syne Tune: Using and Extending Benchmarks

 ## Why Benchmarks?